 So, if our shoes are squeezing our toes together, are we then actually depriving our brain, and by extension our body, the optimal sensations and feedback we get from our feet?

-Have a look once again at the picture of my daughter's shoe and how flexible the shoe is, how it bends and folds.
+Have a look once again at the picture of the toddler's shoe and how flexible the shoe is, how it bends and folds.

 Now think about the shoes these days with the fancy air and gel technology, motion control, arch support...you get the drift.
 I wonder why our innocent vulnerable babies require so much less support than adults.
 Shouldn't it be the other way round that as we get older and supposedly stronger, that we require less support?